REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Abstract

 \section{Abstract}

-Despite the impressive progress achieved in robotic grasping, robots are not skilled in sophisticated grasping tasks (e.g. search and grasp a specific object in clutter).
-Such tasks involve not only grasping, but comprehensive perception of the visual world (e.g. the relationship between objects).
-Recently, the advanced deep learning techniques provide a promising way for understanding the high-level visual concepts.
-It encourages robotic researchers to explore solutions for such hard and complicated fields.
-However, deep learning usually means data-hungry.
-The lack of data severely limits the performance of deep-learning-based algorithms.
-In this paper, we present a new dataset named \regrad to sustain the modeling of relationships among objects and grasps.
-We collect the annotations of object poses, segmentations, grasps, and relationships in each image for comprehensive perception of grasping.
+Despite the impressive progress achieved in robotic grasping, robots are not skilled in sophisticated tasks (e.g. search and grasp a specified target in clutter).
+Such tasks involve not only grasping but the comprehensive perception of the world (e.g. the object relationships).
+Recently, encouraging results demonstrate that it is possible to understand high-level concepts by learning.
+However, such algorithms are usually data-intensive, and the lack of data severely limits their performance.
+In this paper, we present a new dataset named REGRAD for the learning of relationships among objects and grasps.
+We collect the annotations of object poses, segmentations, grasps, and relationships for the target-driven relational grasping tasks.
 Our dataset is collected in both forms of 2D images and 3D point clouds.
-Moreover, since all the data are generated automatically, users are free to import new objects for data generation.
+Moreover, since all the data are generated automatically, { it is free to import new objects for data generation.
 We also released a real-world validation dataset to evaluate the sim-to-real performance of models trained on \regrad.
 Finally, we conducted a series of experiments, showing that the models trained on \regrad could generalize well to the realistic scenarios, in terms of both relationship and grasp detection.} Our dataset and code could be found at: \href{https://github.com/poisonwine/REGRAD}{https://github.com/poisonwine/REGRAD}.